 Currently, Donovan has been the owner of his own Architecture and Interior Design firm for over 16 years, as well as a furniture company, both specializing in mid-century modern and contemporary design.
 He has also been a licensed real estate broker and investor for 17 years and founded the Westhollow Society, a neighborhood advocacy and beautification non-profit.

-Also, Donovan is currently working on a full length memoir.
+Also, Donovan is currently working on a full length memoir and an album of music he has written (lyrics and music) based on his book Heartaches.